unisave-cloud/docs/entities.md

 <a name="more-complex-filtering"></a>
 ### More complex filtering

-You want to make a filter, that cannot be expressed with provided *where* caluses.
-Then you have no other option, but to do the filtering manually inside memory:
+You want to make a filter, that cannot be expressed with provided *where* clauses.
+Then you have no other option, but to do the filtering manually in memory:

 ```cs
 using System.Linq;